Toeplitz operators on non-reflexive Fock spaces: Abstract

 \section{Abstract}

-We generalize several results on Toeplitz operators over Fock spaces to the case of non-reflexive Fock spaces.
+We generalize several results on Toeplitz operators over reflexive, standard weighted Fock spaces $F_t^p$ to the non-reflexive cases $p = 1, \infty$.
 Among these results are the characterization of compactness and the Fredholm property of such operators, a well-known representation of the Toeplitz algebra, a characterization of the essential centre of the Toeplitz algebra.
-Further, we improve several results related to correspondence theory, e.g. we improve previous results on the correspondence of algebras and we give a correspondence theoretic version of the well-known Berger-Coburn estimates.
+Further, we improve several results related to correspondence theory, e.g.\ we improve previous results on the correspondence of algebras and we give a correspondence theoretic version of the well-known Berger-Coburn estimates.

 \textbf{AMS subject classification:} Primary: 47L80; Secondary: 47B35, 30H20

 \textbf{Keywords:} Toeplitz algebras, Fock spaces, Correspondence Theory